New to Pre-War Cards?

 If you’re still not sure about what you want to collect, start with some common issues such as the T205 or T206 set.
 At any given time, there are thousands of auctions for T206 cards and low-grade commons are among the most inexpensive pre-war cards.
 Buy one and see if you like the look/feel of the card.
 If not, perhaps try a different set.

 More questions?
-Feel free to email us at email@example.com.
+Feel free to email me at firstname.lastname@example.org.